hero

 ▶ Victim Advocacy Program

-24-hour access to services, including emergency assistance, information and referral, and ongoing support accessing medical, behavior health, legal, law enforcement, and other community resources on and off the installation.
+Provides 24-hour access to services, including emergency assistance, safety planning, information and referral, assistance with restricted an unrestricted reporting, support accessing medical, behavioral health, legal, law enforcement, and other community resources on and off the installation.

 National Domestic Violence Hotline provides free, confidential resources for victims and families reporting domestic abuse.